-Casas Adobes Last year I made the decision to discontinue painting my beloved little calaveras.
-In some ways it was a difficult decision, and in others, it felt completely obvious and the only correct course of action.
-However, I should clarify that statement, I decided to stop painting them for the sake of painting them and only create them upon commission.
+In 2018 I decided to discontinue painting my beloved little Calaveras.
+In some ways, it was a difficult decision, and in others, it felt obvious and the only correct course of action.
+First, however, I should clarify that statement; I decided to stop painting them for the sake of painting them and only create them upon commission.

-Bashanet The following photos are the work of five years and represent the most prolific artistic and personal growth i’ve experienced.
-I’m humbled by the extremely positive response they’ve received and thankful to all the people who’ve chosen to make them a part of their lives.
+The following photos are the work of five years and represent the most prolific artistic and personal growth I’ve experienced.
+The extremely positive response humbles me they’ve received, and thankful to all the people who’ve chosen to make them a part of their lives.